This page was printed on Jul 17, 2019. For the current version, visit https://help.shopify.com/en/api/guides/using-the-api-console.

 Before you begin using the console, you will need a few things:

-Let's try something more advanced.
-We're going to add a customer with the following values:
+Try mutating some data; add a customer with the following values:

 Don’t forget to save the entry!

-You've now successfully added a customer to our shop, and sent them an email invitation.
-Let's use this example to see how we can troubleshoot errors.
+By making a small change to the previous example, you can see how to troubleshoot errors.
 Change the entry slightly to set a password instead of sending an email invite, and then save the entry.